lindslewis/lindslewis/README.md

 I am a Full Stack Developer, making the transition from the world of academia to web and software development.
 So far, my transition into coding has been a whirlwind adventure.
 <br>
 <br>
-As I continue to dive deeper into this career, I hope to learn deeply, create diligently, and to continue to face this endeavor with the enthusiasm that I started it with.
+As I continue to dive deeper into this career, I hope to learn deeply, create diligently, and continue to face this endeavor with the enthusiasm that I started it with.

 ## About Me
 <!-- <p style="color: white; font-size: 20px; font-family:century gothic;">About Me</p> -->

-- Based out of the beautiful Portland, Oregon.
+- I'm based out of the beautiful Portland, Oregon.

 - I am currently attending the <span style="color:#8d4fc8">University of Washington Coding Bootcamp</span>, expecting to receive a Professional Certificate in Coding.